shanto-Rahman/FlakyLens/README.md

 ```shell
 bash rq4.sh
 ```
 This will print the precision, recall, and F1-score for each category.
+Exact outputs may vary depending on test types and perturbations, but the overall trend is consistent—perturbations typically reduce performance.
 Estimated runtime: ~5 minutes.